nikhilcusc/FlaskPDProject/README.md

 The Slider allows to change number of steps, start index and end index.

 Because we have so many datapoints, it is advisable to update it as soon as the page has loaded.
+The default value of steps is steps.
+When you click on update the graphs picks every 50th points to display so it is easier to view.
 Here is a table of my loading times (in seconds):

 |Browser->|Firefox | Chrome|